annotation/text-fabric/README.md

 built-in a search interface that runs in your browser.

 From there the step to program your own analytics is not so big anymore.

+You can export your results to Excel and work with them from there.

+And if that is not enough,
-Because you can call the Text-Fabric API from your Python programs, and it works really well in Jupyter notebooks.
+you can call the Text-Fabric API from your Python programs.
+This works really well in Jupyter notebooks.

 # Install